Lorentzian Gromov-Hausdorff convergence and pre-compactness: Quotients of s

 where $[x],[y]$ are the equivalence classes of $x,y\in X$.
 Finally, $(X/_\sim,\ell^\sim)$ satisfies the point distinction property \eqref{eq-pdp}. \end{prop} \begin{pr} Clearly $\sim$ is symmetric, transitive and reflexive.
 Moreover, $\ell^\sim$ is well-defined and the quotient topology is finer than the chronological topology on $X/_\sim$ as $\pi^{-1}(I^\pm([x])) = \bigcup_{x\in[x]} I^\pm(x)$, where $\pi\colon X\rightarrow X/_\sim$ is the quotient map. \end{pr}

-If a sequence converges in the pointed Lorentzian Gromov--Hausdorff sense to a limit $X$, it also converges to its time separation quotient $X/_\sim$. \begin{thm}[Time separation quotient preserves limits] If then where $\U=(U_k)_{k\in\N}$ and $\pi\colon X\rightarrow X_\sim$ is the quotient map. \end{thm} \begin{pr} Any $\eps$-net for a subset $A\subseteq X$ is an $\eps$-net for $\pi(A)\subseteq X/_\sim$ with respect to $\ell^\sim$.
+If a sequence converges in the pointed Lorentzian Gromov--Hausdorff sense to a limit $X$, it also converges to its time-separation quotient $X/_\sim$. \begin{thm}[Time-separation quotient preserves limits] If then where $\U=(U_k)_{k\in\N}$ and $\pi\colon X\rightarrow X/_\sim$ is the quotient map. \end{thm} \begin{pr} Any $\eps$-net for a subset $A\subseteq X$ is an $\eps$-net for $\pi(A)\subseteq X/_\sim$ with respect to $\ell^\sim$.
 Moreover, the distortion of correspondences does not change, the extension property of correspondences holds trivially and forward density of the vertices follows from the continuity of $\pi$. \end{pr}

-\begin{rem} Taking the time separation quotient collapses points which are not causally related or only null related to the past/future to three distinct points.
-These points might or might not be part of the space.
-Let $\Xt$ be a \LpLS satisfying the point distinction property \eqref{eq-pdp}.
-Then we can characterize the following three points which possibly lie in $X$: \begin{enumerate} \item The point $i^0$ is characterized as
+\begin{rem} Let \( \Xt \) be a \LpLS satisfying the point-distinction property \eqref{eq-pdp}.
+Passing to the time-separation quotient identifies all points that are either not causally related, or only null-related, to the past and future with one of three distinguished equivalence classes.
+Depending on the situation, these classes may or may not be represented by actual points of the space.
+One can characterize the following three distinguished points, whenever they belong to \( X \): \begin{enumerate} \item The point $i^0$ is characterized as

 and $\ell(i^0,i^0)=0$.
 Such $i^0$ is called \emph{spacelike boundary} in \cite[Rem.\ 1.2,2]{MS:24} in the setting of bounded Lorentzian metric spaces. \item The \emph{future null infinity} $n^0_+$ is characterized as